 This morning, visit Koh Chen, a silversmith village known for its fine craftsmanship.
 Keep an eye out for their famous silver bowls, regularly chosen by Cambodia's king as gifts for visiting dignitaries.

 In the afternoon, continue learning about Khmer riverside life in Kampong Chhnang, the 'Port of Pottery' so called because archaeological findings here date to the 6th century.
-Bike option is available.
+A bike option is available.

 Explore the remote communities around the Tonle Sap Lake, designated as a UNESCO Biosphere Reserve in 1997.
 In Chhnok Tru, “slide” into an ice factory and learn from locals what it’s like to live in a town where schools, churches, pagodas, and even the karaoke bar and police station all float.